stormbaby/stock-analysis/README.md

 In the charts it shows that there were many tickers with positive returns in 2017 ( colored in green).
 In 2018 most tickers had negative returns ( colored in red).

-## Execution times
+### Execution times

-The execution times were calulated by starting the timer at the beginning of the code, then stopped as the code ended.
-See image below.
+Also shown in the charts above are the execution times for each years calculations.
+The times were calculated by starting the timer at the beginning of the code, then stopped as the code ended.

+## Refactoring the code

 ![Screen.Shot.2017](/Resources_VBA/Screen.Shot.2017.png)